 North Carolina v.
-The Kaestner Family Trust Due Process & Minimal Contacts
+The Kaestner Family Trust

+Due Process & Minimal Contacts

-- DECISION PENDING The question is whether a resident beneficiary of an irrevocable inter vivos trust is sufficient to tax the trust as a resident trust. - See also Bauerly v.
-Fielding (Minn.) involving the question of whether the state can tax the trust as a resident trust if the grantor was resident in the state when the trust was made irrevocable. - In both states' supreme courts, the states lost. - The suits below raised commerce clause issues but those are not before the Supreme Court.
+- A state lacks nexus with an irrevocable inter vivos trust, so as to tax the trust income, solely because of a resident contingent beneficiary. - See also Bauerly v.
+Fielding (Minn.) involving the question of whether the state can tax the trust as a resident trust if the grantor was resident in the state when the trust was made irrevocable.
+(Remanded) - In both states' supreme courts, the states lost. - The Supreme Court majority opinion stressed that it was a narrow ruling.
+The concurrence stressed that the ruling was in line with precedent.

-Possible Future Cases
+Petitions Granted and Possible Future Cases